SEAL Team (TV series): Critical response

-The review aggregator website Rotten Tomatoes reported an approval rating of 70% based on 23 reviews, with an average rating of 5.66/10.
+The review aggregator website Rotten Tomatoes reported an approval rating of 71% based on 24 reviews, with an average rating of 5.9/10.
 The site's critical consensus reads, "SEAL Team's solidly written first season offers compelling characters and hints at broader potential, even if it's somewhat undermined by an overall sense of predictability."
 Metacritic, which uses a weighted average, assigned a score of 57 out of 100 based on 16 critics, indicating "mixed or average reviews".

+Critical response to the final season

+The final season was received positively, with a focus on its handling of character arcs and the overarching theme of Clay Spenser's death from season six.
+In an interview, star David Boreanaz described the finale as a "new beginning" for the characters rather than a definitive end, emphasizing the show's mission to shed light on veterans' struggles with traumatic brain injury and suicide.
+Showrunner Spencer Hudnut acknowledged some fan disappointment regarding the limited screen time for recurring characters like Trent and Brock in the finale, explaining that with limited time, the writers had to prioritize wrapping up the storylines for the series' main characters.